JabezNzomo99/claim-matching-robustness/README.md

 ### 📌 OOD Dataset

 The **Out-of-Domain (OOD)** dataset is provided by [Meedan](https://meedan.com/research), compiled from fact-checking organizations running tiplines on WhatsApp.
-We use the data in accordance with its intended research use.
+We use the data in accordance with its intended research use. ⚠️ This dataset will soon be released for research purposes by Meedan.

-📁 Stored locally in: `ood_dataset/`

 ---